Jacinda Ardern joins EU in making veiled attacks on US protectionism

 "We are sending a clear message that we stand together against protectionism."

-Following her meeting with Tusk, Ardern met European Commission President Jean-Claude Juncker, who said he hoped an FTA would be completed by the end of this year.
+Following her meeting with Tusk, Ardern met European Commissioner for Agriculture and Rural Development Phil Hogan and European Commission President Jean-Claude Juncker, who said he hoped an FTA would be completed by the end of this year.

 "We should do everything possible to conclude the trade agreement between New Zealand the EU in the course of this year," Juncker said after their meeting.